earthly/website/blog/_posts/2023-06-08-dont-configure-control-flow.md

 YAML (or JSON or TOML) works fine when declaring something. `Name=Adam`, `ID=7`, or even `UseParallelGC=True`, but the more you need to know about what is done with those values, the less declarative your config is and the further you are drifting from configuration data to configuration code.

-In my opinion, once you have to branch or have conditionals in your config, you are coding and should put the config file down and grab a better tool.
+**In my opinion, once you have to branch or have conditionals in your config, you are coding and should put the config file down and grab a better tool.**

 ### How Did We Get Here?

 If YAML shouldn't be used to 'declare' a program that later runs, then why is this pattern so prevalent in modern DevOps tooling?
-One reason is that there was a sense at some point that a tool that configuring something was less complicated than programming it.
+One reason is that there was a sense at some point that configuring something was less complicated than programming it.
 Hopefully, I've shown why that might not be true: You still need to understand the semantics of the 'code' even if you're embedding it in YAML.
-A second reason is that sometimes it's an excuse to save the effort of writing a parser.
+A second reason is that sometimes it's an excuse to save [the effort of writing a parser](https://buttondown.email/hillelwayne/archive/code-is-data-is-yaml/).

 ## Conclusion